alanjern/behavior-explanation/Experiment 1B/Data/README.md

 Experiment 1B data
 ==================

-`rawdata_v1.csv` contains subjects' ratings from Version 1 of the experiment, depicted below.
+`rawdata_v1.csv` contains subjects' ratings from the version of the experiment depicted below.

 * Condition 1: ![X sat closest to A](../Materials/images/condition1_v1.png)
 * Condition 2: ![X sat between A and B](../Materials/images/condition1_v1.png)